wp-plugins/timeline-express/readme.txt

 **Features**

+* Load a custom template for single announcements (new)
 * Hundreds of Font awesome icons included.
 Specify a different icon for each announcement
 * CSS3 animations on scroll
 * Set the color of the announcement